real estate questions

 If the equity in your current house will be used to finance the down payment on the new property, it must first be sold.

 Some home buyers convert their existing property into an investment property by renting it out.
 In that situation, the current house does not have to be sold.
-On the other hand, your loan advisor will still need to analyze your risk profile and credit history to see whether it is feasible to borrow against a new house while maintaining title to the former one.
+On the other hand, your loan advisor will still need to analyze your risk profile and credit history to see whether borrowing against a new house while maintaining title to the former one is feasible.

 10. How Many Homes Should I View Before Buying One?